easybuilders/easybuild-docs/docs/containers.md

 #### Example of a generated container recipe {: #containers_example_recipe }

-Below is an example of container recipe for that was generated by EasyBuild, using the following command:
+Below is an example of container recipe for that was generated by SimpleBuild, using the following command:

 ``` shell
 eb Python-3.6.4-foss-2018a.eb -C --container-config bootstrap=yum,osversion=7 --experimental